 Only a few studies focus on the overall impact of the policy on low-wage jobs.
 Cengiz et al. (2019) use the frequency distribution of wages to focus on the number of low-wage jobs, while Meer and West (2015) simply consider total state-level employment to study the overall impact of the policy.
-Our estimates on the high-recall group complement the existing evidence by providing an alternative way of assessing the impact of the minimum wage on overall employment.
+Our estimates for the high-recall group complement the existing evidence by providing an alternative way of assessing the impact of the minimum wage on overall employment.

 Our paper also fills an important gap in the literature by going beyond studying the wage and employment effects of the policy.
-While there has been a long standing interest in understanding the impact of minimum wages on the unemployment and participation rates (see e.g. Mincer, 1976; Ragan, 1977), there are only a handful of papers examining the impact on these outcomes while applying credible difference-in-differences style estimators.
-The few exceptions mainly focus on some specific subgroups such as teens (see e.g.Wessels, 2005; Laws, 2018; Marimpi and Koning, 2018), parents (see Godoy et al., 2020), and workers close to retirement (see e.g. Borgschulte and Cho, 2019).
-Adams et al. (2018) study the impact on aggregate job search.
+While there has been a long-standing interest in understanding the impact of minimum wages on the unemployment and participation rates (see, e.g., Mincer 1976; Ragan 1977), there are only a handful of papers examining the impact on these outcomes while applying credible difference-in-differences style estimators.
+The few exceptions focus mainly on some specific subgroups, such as teens (see, e.g., Wessels 2005; Laws 2018; Marimpi and Koning 2018), parents (see Godoy, Reich, and Allegretto 2020), and workers close to retirement (see, e.g., Borgschulte and Cho 2019).
+Adams, Meer, and Sloan (2018) study the impact on aggregate job search.
 Similarly to this paper, they find no indication of significant changes in job search activity.
-However, it is unclear whether they have enough statistical power to detect significant changes by studying the impact on all U.S. workers, including those with high wages.
-Since a relatively small fraction of the U.S. workforce is typically affected by minimum wage policies, positive wage effects cannot be detected without
+However, it is unclear whether they have enough statistical power to detect significant changes by studying the impact on all US workers, including those with high wages.
+Since a relatively

-&lt;sup>4See Belman and Wolfson (2014) for a thorough literature review on the subject.
+See Belman and Wolfson (2014) for a thorough literature review on the subject.

-&lt;sup>5Assigning workers based on their baseline wages requires panel data.
-Panel data sets such as the NLSY (Currie and Fallick, 1996) and SIPP (Clemens and Wither, 2019) are often smaller than the Current Population Survey applied here and cover fewer years.
-The prediction probability approach can be applied on cross-sectional data and so we can include many more prominent minimum wage changes in our analysis.
+Assigning workers according to their baseline wages requires panel data.
+Panel data sets, such as the National Longitudinal Survey of Youth (Currie and Fallick 1996) and Survey of Income and Program Participation (Clemens and Wither 2019), are often smaller than the CPS applied here and cover fewer years.
+The prediction probability approach can be applied to cross-sectional data, so we can include many more prominent minimum wage changes in our analysis.

-focusing on workers earning close to the minimum wage (Cengiz et al., 2019).
-As a result, it may not be surprising that Adams et al. (2018) were not able to detect significant changes in aggregate job search.
+small fraction of the US workforce is typically affected by minimum wage policies, positive wage effects cannot be detected without focusing on workers earning close to the minimum wage (Cengiz et al. 2019).
+As a result, it may not be surprising that Adams, Meer, and Sloan (2018) were not able to detect significant changes in aggregate job search.

-Methodologically, our use of a demographics-based predictive model for minimum wage workers is inspired by Card and Krueger (1995) who examine the 1988 California minimum wage increase and use a linear prediction model to sort individuals living in the state in 1987 according to their likelihood of having hourly wages between the old and new minimum wage (\$3.35 and \$4.25).
-The Card and Krueger (1995) model is based on subjective judgments about predictors and the functional form, which includes complicated multi-way interactions.
-Even though this subjective assessment turns out to have been implemented incredibly well in Card and Krueger (1995), the key advantage of the machine learning-based approach proposed here is that we do not need to rely on such judgments.
-Instead, the ML tools determine the prediction model in a data-driven way, and can provide a guarantee against overfitting and specification hunting.
+Methodologically, our use of a demographics-based predictive model for minimum wage workers is inspired by Card and Krueger (1995), who examine the 1988 California minimum wage increase and use a linear prediction model to sort individuals living in the state in 1987 according to their likelihood of having hourly wages between the old minimum wage and the new minimum wage (\$3.35 and \$4.25).
+The Card and Krueger (1995) model is based on subjective judgments about predictors and the functional form, which includes complicated multiway interactions.
+Even though this subjective assessment turns out to have been implemented incredibly well in Card and Krueger (1995), the key advantage of the ML-based approach proposed here is that we do not need to rely on such judgments.
+Instead, the ML tools determine the prediction model in a data-driven way and can provide a guarantee against overfitting and specification hunting.